2003 New England Patriots season: Divisional Round vs. Tennessee Titans

-The Titans took the ensuing kickoff and drove to the Patriots 33-yard line.
-But two penalties, a 10-yard intentional grounding call and a holding penalty, pushed them back 20 yards.
-McNair threw an 11-yard completion on the next play, but after that, Drew Bennett dropped a potential first down catch on fourth down and 12, and the Titans turned the ball over on downs with 1:38 left.
+The Titans took the ensuing kickoff and drove to the Patriots 33-yard line, but two penalties, a 10-yard intentional grounding call, and a holding penalty, pushed them back 20 yards.
+McNair threw an 11-yard completion on the next play, but then Drew Bennett dropped a potential first down catch on fourth down and 12, and the Titans turned the ball over on downs with 1:38 left.

-The win was the 325th in Patriots history.
+The win was the 325th win in Patriots history.

 AFC Championship vs. Indianapolis Colts

 New England's defense dominated the Colts, only allowing 14 points, intercepting 4 passes from Peyton Manning (3 of them by Ty Law), recording 4 sacks (three by Jarvis Green), and forcing a safety.
 Although New England's offense fared no better and only scored one touchdown, Vinatieri's 5 field goals made up for the difference as the Patriots won, 24–14, to advance to their second Super Bowl appearance in 3 seasons.

 The Patriots took the opening kickoff and scored on their first drive, advancing the ball 65 yards in 13 plays.
 Tom Brady completed four passes to receiver David Givens for 40 yards on the drive, including a 7-yard touchdown pass, and converted a fourth down on his own 44-yard line with a 2-yard run.
-Manning seemed ready to counter, driving the Colts 68 yards to the Patriot 5-yard line, but on third down and 3, his pass was intercepted by Rodney Harrison in the end zone.
-After the interception, the Patriots drove 67 yards to the Colts 13-yard line where Vinatieri's 31-yard field goal increased their lead to 10–0.
+Manning seemed ready to counter, driving the Colts 68 yards to the Patriots' 5-yard line, but on third down and 3, his pass was intercepted by Rodney Harrison in the end zone.
+After the interception, the Patriots drove 67 yards to the Colts' 13-yard line where Vinatieri's 31-yard field goal increased their lead to 10–0.

-The Patriots defense continued to dominate the Colts in the second quarter.
+The Patriots' defense continued to dominate the Colts in the second quarter.
 On the first play after the ensuing kickoff, Law intercepted a pass from Manning and returned it 6 yards to the 41-yard line.
 The Patriots then drove 52 yards and increased their lead to 13–0 with a second Vinatieri field goal.
 Brady completed three passes for 42 yards on the drive, including a 17-yarder to Givens and a 16-yard completion to Troy Brown on fourth down and 8.
-For the first time in the entire postseason, the Colts were forced to punt on their next drive.
-Apparently, they were very out of practice, because the snap from center Justin Snow sailed over the head of punter Hunter Smith.
-The ball went into the end zone, and Smith was forced to knock it out of bounds for a safety, making the score 15–0.
+For the first time in the entire postseason, the Colts were forced to punt on their next drive, and the snap from center Justin Snow sailed over the head of punter Hunter Smith.
+The ball went into the end zone where Smith was forced to knock it out of bounds for a safety, making the score 15–0.

-The Colts had a great opportunity to score when rookie defense back David Macklin recovered a fumble from receiver Bethel Johnson three plays after the free kick, giving Indianapolis a first down on the Patriots 41-yard line.
-But five plays later, Harrison forced a fumble while tackling Marvin Harrison, and cornerback Tyrone Poole recovered it.
+The Colts had a great opportunity to score when rookie defense back David Macklin recovered a fumble from receiver Bethel Johnson three plays after the free kick, giving Indianapolis a first down on the Patriot's 41-yard line.
+However, five plays later, Harrison forced a fumble while tackling Marvin Harrison and cornerback Tyrone Poole recovered it.